TahaHachana/SiteMapper/README.md

 About
 -----

-A Sitemap generation application intended to boe one of the demos of the functionality provided by the SEO library available here: https://github.com/TahaHachana/SEOLib.
+A Sitemap generation application intended to be one of the demos of the functionality provided by the SEO library available here: https://github.com/TahaHachana/SEOLib.

 License
 -------